José Rodríguez (pitcher, born 1995): Los Angeles Angels

-On July 27, 2019, the Angels selected Rodríguez's contract and promoted him to the major leagues.
+On July 27, 2019, the Angels selected Rodríguez's contract and promoted him to the major leagues for the first time.
 Rodríguez made his debut that night, throwing 1 2/3 scoreless innings in relief.
 In 19 2/3 innings for the Angels, he struck out 13 while allowing 11 walks in the process.
-On December 9, 2019, Rodríguez was outrighted off the Angels roster.
+On December 9, Rodríguez was removed from the 40-man roster and sent outright to Salt Lake.

 On August 1, 2020, Rodríguez's contract was selected to the 40-man roster.
 On August 10, he was designated for assignment.
-On August 15, Rodríguez was outrighted to the alternate training site and elected free agency on October 19, 2020.
+On August 15, Rodríguez was outrighted to the alternate training site and elected free agency on October 19.